-- 5.9.1 All Souls School understands that both adults and other children can perpetrate abuse, and can happen inside and outside of school.
-Peer on peer abuse is taken very seriously.
-Peer on peer abuse can include bullying, (including cyber-bullying, prejudice-based and discriminatory bullying), abuse in intimate personal relationships between peers, physical abuse, sharing of consensual or non-consensual images of videos, causing someone to engage in sexual activity without consent, sexual violence and/or harassment, upskirting, and initiation/hazing ceremonies.
-The school recognises that safeguarding issues can manifest as peer on peer abuse. - 5.9.2 All members of staff will be made aware of the school's policy and procedures with regards to peer on peer abuse.
-The school will ensure staff understand what is meant by peer on peer abuse and the school policy on peer on peer abuse by: - training all Governors, Senior Leadership Team, staff and volunteers on the nature, prevalence and effect of peer-on-peer abuse, and how to prevent, identify and respond to it; - ensuring regular reviews and updates for all staff - promoting positive values and encouraging a culture of understanding, tolerance and respect amongst all members of the School community; - providing support for any adults who find peer on peer abuse a difficult issue to comprehend and enabling them to not be prejudiced, judgemental, dismissive or irresponsible in dealing with such sensitive matters.
+5.12.1 All Souls understands that both adults and other children can perpetrate abuse, and can happen inside and outside of school, online or face to face.
+Child on Child abuse is taken very seriously and can include bullying (including cyber-bullying, prejudice-based and discriminatory bullying), abuse in intimate personal relationships between children, physical abuse, sharing of consensual or non-consensual images of videos, causing someone to engage in sexual activity without consent, sexual violence and/or harassment, upskirting, and initiation/hazing ceremonies.
+The school recognise that safeguarding issues can manifest as child-on-child abuse.

+5.12.2 All members of staff will be made aware of the school's policy and procedures with regards to childon-child abuse.
+All Souls will ensure staff understand what is meant by child-on-child abuse and the school policy on child-on-child abuse through annual training and sharing and review of policies with staff.